 Cost: Free to $30

 Be his stargazing guide and pick up an astronomy book from the library.
-Then, set up a night beneath the stars: Lay out beach blankets or fill a kiddy pool ($10 to $30 on Amazon) with pillows for comfort, string up some Christmas lights on the porch, and pour out a couple glasses of wine.
+Then, set up a night beneath the stars: Lay out beach blankets or fill a kiddy pool ($10 to $30 on Amazon) with pillows for comfort, string up some Christmas lights on the porch, and pour out a couple of glasses of wine (Check out monthly wine delivery from HelloFresh).

 If it’s cold outside, warm things up with a terra cotta space heater.
 All you need is a few bricks, a terra cotta pot, and tea lights.
 Arrange four bricks so that they create a little rectangle.
 Then, set the candles in the middle and cover with the pot.
 You’ll be amazed at how well this actually works as a space heater.